cirosantilli/git-tutorial/index.md

 The situation is complicated because sometimes we do want the owner to be kept: e.g. when a file must be owned by `root`.

+## Implementations

+The git repository data format and transfer protocols have had other implementations besides the original Git implementations.
+As of December 2014, the most preeminent are:

+- libgit2
+- JGit

 ### libgit2

 <https://github.com/libgit2/libgit2>